altmattr/mq-magic/stem_club/0_introduction.md

 title: Machine Learning
 ---

+**Welcome to the G2G STEM Club**

+The G2G STEM Club introduces Artificial Intelligence (AI) and machine learning through a series of workshops designed for high school students in Year 9 and 10.

-A workshop designed for students in years 9/10 which will teach technical skills, problem solving, creative use of programming, machine learning, and data stewardship.
-Students will create an artificial intelligence that can identify wildlife in the field.
-The AI model will be deployed on embedded hardware in the field.
-Students will customise the AI based on their location and target species.
-Students will learn the skills to interact directly with embedded hardware and deploy low-power, high-performance systems.
+In this series of workshops you will learn technical skills, problem solving, machine learning and data stewardship (management and oversight of data).
+You will use your knowledge of machine learning to create an artificial intelligence (AI) that can identify wildlife in the field.

+You will have access to this site and the associated resources for 12 months from the date of commencement.

+## What is Artificial Intelligence (AI)?

+AI is a collection of technologies that allow computer systems to perform tasks normally requiring human intelligence.
+These tasks include recognizing images, forming strategies and much more.

+## What is machine learning?

+Machine learning is a subset of AI.
+It involves the use and development of computer systems that can learn and adapt without following explicit instructions, by using algorithms (a set of rules to be followed in problem-solving operations) and statistical models to analyse and draw inferences (conclusions) from patterns in data.

+## Details

 This workshop was built with support from the [Google exploreCSR program](https://research.google/outreach/explore-csr/), [TensorFlow](https://blog.tensorflow.org/2022/02/exploreCSR-awards-highlights.html) and the NSW Government.